drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	This algorithm presents with a bit of ambiguity however I believe its a good algorithm to keep in mind when progressing to more complex algorithms as it presents the most important feature in a DT algorithm, that is, checking if an edge in the triangulation is legal, and if its not, we flip it.
-Most DT algorithms take this core concept and build a more optimized verions of it with as @flipping_alg has a complexity of $O(n^2)$ @ZurichDT.
+Most DT algorithms take this core concept and build a more optimized versions of it with as @flipping_alg has a complexity of $O(n^2)$ @ZurichDT.

-	The next best serial algorithm commonly presented by popular textbooks @CGAlgoApp @NumericalRecipies is the _randomized incrimental point insertion_ @ripiflip_alg.
+	The next best serial algorithm commonly presented by popular textbooks @CGAlgoApp @NumericalRecipies is the _randomized incremental point insertion_ @ripiflip_alg.
 When implemented properly this algorithm should have a complexity of $O(n log(n))$ @CGAlgoApp.
-This algorithm is favoured for its relative low complexity and ease of implementaion.
-The construction this algorithm is a bit mathematically involved however the motivation behind the construction of the algorithm is to perform point instertions, and after each point insertion we perform necessary flips to transform the current triangulation into a DT.
-This in turn reduces the number of flips we need to perform and this is reflected in the runtume complexity.
+This algorithm is favoured for its relative low complexity and ease of implementation .
+The construction this algorithm is a bit mathematically involved however the motivation behind the construction of the algorithm is to perform point insertions, and after each point insertion we perform necessary flips to transform the current triangulation into a DT.
+This in turn reduces the number of flips we need to perform and this is reflected in the runtime complexity.

 	#figure(
 		kind: "algorithm",